 binaryMilliseconds means binaryCalendarRep is 'binaryMilliseconds'

-maxLength means xs:maxlength
+maxLength means xs:maxlength, and gives length for strings in either characters or bytes depending on dfdl:lengthUnits.

 Note: Specifying the implicit length in bits does not imply that dfdl:lengthUnits 'bits' can be specified for all simple types.